 The Company's primary expense arises from surrenders of policyholder deposits which are offset by release of policy reserves.
 The Company's products may contain guarantees that are affected by equity markets and interest rates, which in certain instances cause the policyholder benefit to exceed the reserves recorded resulting in a net expense.
-Policy benefits and claims (Form 2 SFS - Line 17 to 22 and Line 26) increased by \$1,318 million from \$586 million in 2022 to \$1,903 million in 2023, primarily driven by new reinsurance blocks with life contingencies and LDTI adoption.
+Policy benefits and claims (Form 2 SFS - Line 17 to 22 and Line 26) increased by \$1,079 million from \$2,351 million in 2023 to \$3,430 million in 2024, primarily driven by new reinsurance blocks with life contingencies.